sfxon/betterTime/README.md

 * Track your and your teams working hours.
 * Track the times, you or your team is working on specific projects or tasks.
 * Fetch required information, to write time-based invoices.
-* OnPremise: All your date belongs to you.
+* OnPremise: All your data belongs to you.

 ## Work in progress